Frequently Asked Questions

 The VW Bioreactor System is a completely closed system and can handle high containment requirement applications as well as cGMP operations.
 The low shear environment in the VW Bioreactor can potentially expedite and improve virus and vaccine production.

-10. Will you provide results from you Leachables and Extractables Testing?
+10. Will you provide results from you Extractables Testing?

-Leachables and Extractables testing will be performed on our bioreactor system in accordance with guidelines set forth by Bio-Process Systems Alliance (BPSA) and BioPhorum Operations Group (BPOG).
-Our test approach will be reviewed by consultants specializing in single-use bag validation, and the testing will be performed by a contract laboratory specializing in leachables and extractables testing.
+Extractables testing will be performed on our single-use vessels in accordance with recommendations from the Bio-Process Systems Alliance (BPSA) and BioPhorum Operations Group (BPOG).
+Our test approach will be reviewed by consultants specializing in single-use bag validation, and the testing will be performed by a highly reputable contract laboratory specializing in extractables testing.

 The VW Bioreactor System has full OPC connectivity, and the controller can be configured to pass full control to the DCS.